data-integrations/redshifttos3-action/docs/RedshiftToS3-action.md

 **Manifest:** Boolean value to determine if manifest file is to be created during unload.
 The manifest file explicitly lists the data files that are created by the UNLOAD process.
 Default is false

 **Delimiter:** Single ASCII character that is used to separate fields in the output file.
-Deafult is pipe(|).
+Default is pipe(|).

 **Parallel:** Boolean value to determine if UNLOAD writes data in parallel to multiple files, according to the number of slices in the cluster.
 Default is true.

-**Compression:** Unloads data into one or more compressed files of type GZIPor BZIP2.
+**Compression:** Unloads data into one or more compressed files of type GZIP or BZIP2.
 Can be one of the following: NONE, BZIP2 or GZIP.
 Default is NONE.

 **Allow Overwrite:** Boolean value to determine if UNLOAD will overwrite existing files, including the manifest file, if